-- Greater independence, resilience and self esteem. - Personal safety awareness. - Social inclusion, choice and equity. - Ability to enjoy travelling on their own with friends arounds Rhondda Cynon Taf. - Health and wellbeing walking and bus use promote active living and exercise. - Improved quality of life, social and personal development breaking barriers. - Access to further education, work and other life opportunities, irrespective of ability - A smooth transition into adulthood. - Key skills gained will be wide ranging and transferrable handing money, understanding time, interacting with other people, dealing with new situations and the unexpected, - planning and preparing for journeys.
+- Greater independence, resilience and self esteem. - Personal safety awareness. - · Social inclusion, choice and equity. - Ability to enjoy travelling on their own or with friends around Rhondda Cynon Taf. - Health and wellbeing walking and bus use promote active living and exercise. - Improved quality of life, social and personal development breaking barriers. - Access to further education, work, training and other life opportunities, irrespective of ability. - A smooth transition into adulthood. - Key skills gained will be wide ranging and transferable handling money, understanding time, interacting with other people, dealing with new situations and the unexpected, planning and preparing for journeys.

-Benefits For Parents / Guardians
+Benefits for Parents/Carers

-- The trainee is being trained by a Key Workers or work who they already know and trust. - Travel training is delivered on a one to one or group basis, taking into account the trainee's personal needs, confidence and skill level. - Travel training is offered on an individual basis but it dependent on the development of the trainee, making it stress free and enjoyable. - The trainee will be trained to a high standard, understanding key skills and tasks that will enable them to walk and use public transport safely. - The trainee will be able to make the most of their adult life in a independent capacity. - More personal independence for parents/guardians, as trainees become more confidence and able to travel independently.
+- The trainee is being trained by a Key Worker or worker who they already know and trust. - Travel training is delivered on a one to one or group basis, taking into account the trainee's personal needs, confidence and skill level. - Travel training is offered for a minimum of 6 weeks but is dependent on the development of the trainee, making it stress free and enjoyable. - The trainee will be trained to a high standard, understanding key skills and tasks that will enable them to walk and use public transport safely. - The trainee will be able to make the most of their adult life in an independent capacity. - More personal independence for parents/carers, as trainees become more confident and able to travel independently.